 P-SURG supports CWRU students specifically in the biological and social sciences, and chemistry.

-P-SURG is a full-time summer undergraduate research program beginning May 28th, 2013 and ending August 2nd, 2013.
-Students must be present and engaged in research May 28th, 2013 through August 2nd, 2013.
+P-SURG is a full-time summer undergraduate research program.
+Students must be present and engaged in research during the entire 10 week time.
 Students unable to meet this requirement need to apply for SOURCE Funding.
 Students will receive $3500 stipend and $500 housing allowance.

 Students must identify a mentor prior to completing the P-SURG summer application.
 The SOURCE office is available for assistance in identifying a faculty mentor.
 SOURCE recommends that students attend one of the many “how to find a research position on or off campus” workshops during the fall semester.